bxparks/AceSegment/README.md

 At the highest fields per second, a single field needs to be written in less than 260 microseconds.
-The AceSegment library is able to meet this timing requirement because the most complex driver `ModulatingDigitDriver` is able to render a single field with a maximum CPU time of 124 microseconds on a 16MHz ATmega328P microcontroller (Arduino UNO, Nano, Mini, etc).
+The AceSegment library is able to meet this timing requirement because the most complex driver option (`useModulatingDriver()`) is able to render a single field with a maximum CPU time of 124 microseconds on a 16MHz ATmega328P microcontroller (Arduino UNO, Nano, Mini, etc).

-The `ModulatingDigitDriver` is able to support the following features on a single, independently of the other digits:
+When the `useModulatingDriver()` option is enabled, the following features become enabled on a single digit, independently of the other digits:
 * blinking slow
 * blinking fast
 * pulsing slow
 * pulsing fast
 * a user-selectable global brightness

-Currently, the `Driver` classes in the framework support an LED display which are directly connected to the GPIO pins.
-However, a driver that supports a serial to parallel chip like the 74HC595 should fit easily into the library's framework and is planned for the near future.
+The framework supports an LED display which is either directly connected to the GPIO pins or through a serial-to-parallel chip like the 74HC595.

 ## Installation